 Treating anemia.
 Lemon can help improve iron absorption, which can help people with anemia.

 Alleviating canker sores and oral bacterial infections.
 Lemon is often found in mouthwash because of this ability.
 The antioxidants in it enhance the immune system and stimulate white blood cell production, which can help fight infections.

-Traditionally, lemon has been used to improve digestion, relieve nausea, diarrhea, and headaches, as well as for stimulating liver function and appetite.
+Traditionally, lemon has been used to improve digestion, relieve nausea, diarrhea, and headaches, as well as for stimulating liver function and appetite.1

 How It Works

-On the other hand, the oil from lemon peel contains certain antibacterial compounds, such as 8-geranyloxypsolaren, which is partly responsible for lemon's effectiveness in treating the symptoms of colds and cough, as well as for inhibiting the oral bacteria that causes dental caries and gum diseases.
+The oil from lemon peel contains certain antibacterial compounds, such as 8-geranyloxypsolaren, which is partly responsible for lemon's effectiveness in treating the symptoms of colds and cough, as well as for inhibiting the oral bacteria that causes dental caries and gum diseases.2

-An important terpene contained in lemons, as well as in other citrus fruits, is d-limonene, which is a natural solvent of cholesterol and has been used clinically to dissolve cholesterol-containing gallstones.
-Because of its gastric acid neutralizing effect and its support of normal peristalsis, it has also been used for relief of heartburn and gastroesophageal reflux (GERD).
+Contained in lemons, as well as in other citrus fruits, limonene acts like a natural solvent of cholesterol and has been used clinically to dissolve cholesterol-containing gallstones.
+Because of its gastric acid neutralizing effect and its support of normal peristalsis, it has also been used for relief of heartburn and gastroesophageal reflux (GERD).4

 Sesquiterpenes are what give lemons their distinct citrus aroma.